CheetahCodes21/Car-Sales-Analysis-R/README.md

 ### Credits 🙏

-This mini-project was created by 🧑🏻‍💻[Chethan Pai] (https://github.com/CheetahCodes21) .
+This mini-project was created by 🧑🏻‍💻[Chethan Pai](https://github.com/CheetahCodes21) .
 It serves as a fun learning exercise for data analysis and recommendation systems using R.

 ### Note 📝